thegworld/gtx-browser/docs/tour_of_luci_ui.md

 A list of [known
 issues](https://bugs.chromium.org/p/chromium/issues/list?q=label%3Aluci-knownissues-ui)
-for the user interface of LUCI is available under Chromium bugs.
+for the user interface of LUCI is available under GTx Browser bugs.

 Note: URLs and pages are subject to change.
 Our initial goal is to provide Buildbot user functionality parity, but we are committed to building additional